When and How to Fool Explainable Models (and Humans) with Adversarial Examples: Extending adversarial examples for explainable machine learning scenarios

-Finally, in some cases the explanations might be more interesting, necessary or challenging than the output itself (\textbf{S8)}.
-Some representative tasks are predictive maintenance (e.g., it might be more interesting knowing why certain system will fail than just knowing that it will fail) or medical diagnosis (e.g., discovering why a model has diagnosed a patient as being at high risk for a particular disease might be the main priority to prevent the disease or provide a better treatment).
-For these reasons, a change in the explanation is critical for such models, being particularly sensitive to the attacks described in A.1 (or those described in A.2.1, if the misclassification of the model is difficult to notice by the user).
+\paragraph{S8 Scenario:} Finally, in some cases the explanations might be more critical, necessary or challenging than the output itself.
+Some representative tasks are {\mfrr predictive maintenance \citep{serradilla2022deep} (e.g., it might be more interesting to know why a certain system will fail than just knowing that it will fail) or medical diagnosis \citep{stiglic2020interpretability} (e.g., discovering why a model has diagnosed a patient as being at high risk for a particular disease might be the main priority to prevent the disease or provide a better treatment).} For these reasons, a change in the explanation is critical for such models, which makes them particularly sensitive to the attacks described in A.1, or those described in A.2.1, if the misclassification of the model is difficult to notice by the user.